 Goodwill with an indefinite useful life is not subject to amortisation and is tested annually for impairment, or more frequently if events or changes in circumstances indicate that it may be impaired.
 An impairment loss is recognised in the income statement for the amount by which the asset's carrying value exceeds its recoverable amount.
-The recoverable amount is the higher of an asset's fair value less cost to sell and value in use.
+The recoverable amount is the higher of an asset's fair value less b) Impairment testing for cash-generating unit containing goodwill

 2024 \$'000 2023 \$'000

 a) Carrying amounts

 Opening balance 14,800 800

-Addition through business combination - 14,000
+Addition through business combination 14,000

 Closing balance 14,800 14,800